 Former Police & Prosecutors who now help citizens fight their Ventura County DUI Cases

 Ventura County criminal defense attorney John Murray was born and raised here, and he knows how the system works.
-DUI lawyer Murray has secured "not guilty" verdicts, dismissals and charge reductions in even the most difficult cases.
-And he's helped countless clients save their drivers licenses and thus their livelihoods.
+DUI lawyer Murray has secured "not guilty" verdicts, dismissals, and charge reductions in even the most difficult cases.
+And he has helped countless clients save their driver's licenses and thus their livelihoods.

 The DUI process in Ventura differs from many other counties.
 To help you make sense of it, below we will explain step-by-step the following:

 Most Ventura County DUI arrests are conducted by the CHP, Sheriffs Department, Ventura Police, Oxnard Police, Simi Valley Police, or other local law enforcement agencies.